zephyrproject-rtos/zephyr/doc/reference/bluetooth/gatt.rst

 and attribute declaration.

-Services can be registered using :c:func:`bt_gatt_service_register` API which takes the :cpp:class:`bt_gatt_service` struct that provides the list of attributes the service contains.
+Services can be registered using :c:func:`bt_gatt_service_register` API which takes the :c:struct:`bt_gatt_service` struct that provides the list of attributes the service contains.
 The helper macro :cpp:func:`BT_GATT_SERVICE` can be used to declare a service.

-Attributes can be declared using the :cpp:class:`bt_gatt_attr` struct or using one of the helper macros:
+Attributes can be declared using the :c:struct:`bt_gatt_attr` struct or using one of the helper macros:

     :cpp:func:`BT_GATT_PRIMARY_SERVICE`